Jared Bush

-Jared Bush (born June 12, 1974) is an American screenwriter, producer and director.
-He is best known for co-writing and co-directing the Walt Disney Animation Studios film Zootopia (2016), writing the film Moana (2016) and writing, directing and winning an Academy Award for Best Animated Feature for the film Encanto (2021) besides co-creating and executive producing the Disney XD animated series Penn Zero: Part-Time Hero.
+Jared Bush (born June 12, 1974) is an American filmmaker who has served as the chief creative officer of Walt Disney Animation Studios since 2024.
+He is best known for co-writing and co-directing the company's animated films Zootopia (2016), its upcoming sequel Zootopia 2 (2025) and Encanto (2021), with the latter he won an Academy Award for the Best Animated Feature, and writing the screenplays for Moana (2016), its sequel Moana 2 (2024) and the 2026 upcoming live-action remake.
+He also co-created and executive produced the Disney XD animated series Penn Zero: Part-Time Hero.

+Early life and education

+Bush was born and raised in Gaithersburg, Maryland.
+He graduated Harvard University, where he earned his Bachelor of Arts degree.

 Career

-Bush co-wrote the script of Walt Disney Animation Studios' Zootopia and also co-directed the film along with Byron Howard and Rich Moore.
+Bush was originally hired by Walt Disney Animation Studios on a "provisional eight-week contract".
 He joined the Zootopia project early on, before it evolved from a spy film into a police procedural; he was excited to work on a spy film because both his father and grandfather had worked for the Central Intelligence Agency.

-He also wrote the screenplay of Walt Disney Animation Studios' Moana.
+Several months after joining Disney, he had to personally pitch Zootopia to Disney chief executive officer Bob Iger.
+He went on to write the screenplays for the films Moana and its sequel Moana 2.

 Bush co-created the animated television series Penn Zero: Part-Time Hero.
-In 2021, Bush directed Encanto about a Colombian magical family alongside Howard with Charise Castro Smith as co-director.
+In November 2018, Bush originally developed the Star Wars series Andor, writing a pilot script and series bible for the project, before being replaced by Tony Gilroy.
+In 2021, Bush directed Encanto about a Colombian magical family alongside Byron Howard with Charise Castro Smith as co-director.
 Bush also co-wrote the screenplay alongside Castro Smith.

+On September 19, 2024, Disney Animation announced that chief creative officer Jennifer Lee was stepping down from that position to direct and write Frozen 3 and to write and executive produce Frozen 4.
+Bush was named as her successor.